bburky/NAS/docs/index.md

 # Goals
 *   Cost less than a cheap commercial 2-bay NAS (~$200)
 *   Low power
-*   Function as a NAS for local file sharing
+*   NAS for local file sharing
-*   Run IoT things like [Home Assistant]
-*   Function as a limited router to segregate scary "smart" devices on the LAN
+*   A limited router to segregate scary "smart" devices on the LAN
-*   Maybe run a 2.4Ghz AP for IoT devices
+*   Maybe run some IoT things

 # Parts